 The benefits of dynamic stretching exercises

 Both dynamic and static stretching exercises are necessary and beneficial.
 Dynamic stretching is very useful for cardio athletes (such as runners or swimmers).
-Research shows that if you include dynamic stretching in your warm-up routine, you can improve your athletic performance and prevent injury.
+Research shows that if you include dynamic stretching in your warm-up routine, you can improve your athletic performance and preve injury.

 This is because dynamic stretching activates your nervous system and muscles, increasing flexibility and body balance.
 In general, performing dynamic stretching exercises has the following benefits.